grantkyle/TeleDataCorp_Employee_Database/README.md

 Dependencies

-In the internal workspace's command terminal, and all seperately, you will want to type "npm" then:
+In the internal workspace's command terminal, and all seperately, you will want to type "npm install" then:

 - inquirer
 - mysql